Veterinary Medical Internships in Africa

 Working as A Veterinary Medical Intern in Africa – What Can I Expect?

 As a veterinary medical intern in Africa, you will provide effective and practical help to local veterinary and animal care professionals.
-From administering vaccinations at the Accra Zoo in Ghana, to assisting in surgeries in Cape Town, South Africa, internships offer the opportunity to see and experience a new and exciting veterinary medical environment.
+From administering vaccinations at the Accra Zoo in Ghana, to rehabilitating seabirds at a center in Cape Town, South Africa, internships offer the opportunity to see and experience a new and exciting veterinary medical environment.
 During your internship, punctuality and professionalism are highly expected.
 Interns are usually required to work an average of 30 hours per week, and can anticipate a wide range of tasks and responsibilities throughout their internship.
 While knowledge of the native language in the country where you are interning is usually not necessary, most interns will be expected to be proficient in English.

 Whatever your level of veterinary experience, your input will be greatly encouraged and appreciated.
 Take the opportunity to make your own recommendations, or explain practices back home.
 Your adaptability and willingness to learn will be appreciated by your colleagues, enabling you to truly engage yourself as an active member of the team.